mturley/PhraseCards/docs/dspec/dspec.md

 #### Friends
 [Robert 11/14]
 <p>Friends consists of a list of a persons friends.
 It is part of the profile functionality and is used in conjunction with search. </p>

-#### Signup
-[Yue 11/14]
-<p>The signup feature allows any person to create an account on the website.
-The account creation requires an email address, a username, and a password.
-The feature checks the database and makes sure the username has not been taken already.
-A validation function will also be implemented to ensure the creation of the account.</p>

 #### API
 [Mike 11/14]